SoftwareBrothers/boxmodel-rails/README.md

-# Boxmodel::Rails
+# boxmodel-rails

-TODO: Write a gem description
+Provides a pack of css utility classes to set paddings, margins and borders without writting css code

 ## Installation